 How to buy a piano.

-This is perhaps the number one question I get from customers wanting to start piano lessons.
+How to buy a piano is perhaps the number one question we get from customers wanting to start piano lessons.

 First off; allot of the answer depends on you, your preferences and your budget.